jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 Fake data often looks fake to me.

 If I roll a fair hundred-sided die a million times and plot the results, I will get (if I stand back a bit) a nicely flat line: a uniform distribution.
 But if I ask a million people to give me a random number between 1 and 100, the shape will be very different.
-Some numbers—like 7, 37, and 77, which feels random—will peak.
+Some numbers—like 7, 37, and 77, which feel random—will peak.
 So will 42 (*thank you, Hitchhiker’s Guide fans*).
 And, sadly, so will 67, due to brainrot.

 You can tell, just by the shape in this case, that the “random” numbers weren’t truly random.